BenWolstencroft/go-nexus-poller-plugin/README.md

-NuGet Poller Plugin for GoCD
+Nexus Repository Manager Poller Plugin for GoCD
 ============================

 Introduction
 ------------
 This is a [package material](https://docs.go.cd/current/extension_points/package_repository_extension.html) plugin for [GoCD](http://www.go.cd/).
-It is currently capable of polling [NuGet](http://www.nuget.org/) repositories running [API V2](http://chris.eldredge.io/blog/2013/02/25/fun-with-nuget-rest-api/).
+It is currently capable of polling [Nexus](https://www.sonatype.com/nexus-repository-sonatype) repositories.

 The behaviour and capabilities of the plugin is determined to a significant extent by that of the package material extension point in GoCD.
 Be sure to read the package material documentation before using this plugin.

-This is a pure Java plugin.
-It does not need nuget.exe.
-You may however require nuget.exe on the agents, if you need to download the packages using NuGet.

 Installation
 ------------
-Just drop [go-nuget-poller.jar](https://github.com/gocd-contrib/go-nuget-poller-plugin-2.0/releases) into plugins/external directory and restart GoCD.
+Just drop [go-nexus-poller.jar](https://github.com/BenWolstencroft/go-nexus-poller-plugin/releases) into plugins/external directory and restart GoCD.
 More details [here](https://docs.go.cd/current/extension_points/plugin_user_guide.html)

 Compatibility
 ------------